oneapi-src/oneapi-src.github.io/SECURITY.md

   please provide details.

 ### When Should I Report a Vulnerability?
-* You think you discovered a potential security vulnerability in oneMKL Interfaces.
+* You think you discovered a potential security vulnerability.
-* You are unsure how the potential vulnerability affects oneMKL Interfaces.
+* You are unsure how the potential vulnerability affects this repo.
-* You think you discovered a vulnerability in another project or 3rd party component on which oneMKL Interfaces depends.
-If the issue is not fixed in the 3rd party component, try to report directly there first.

 ### When Should I NOT Report a Vulnerability?
 * You got an automated scan hit and are unable to provide details.
-* You need help using oneMKL Interfaces for security.
 * You need help applying security-related updates.
 * Your issue is not security-related.

 ## Security Reports Review Process
 Our goal is to respond quickly to your inquiry, and to coordinate a fix and disclosure with you.
-All confirmed security vulnerabilities will be addressed according to severity level and impact on oneMKL Interfaces.
+All confirmed security vulnerabilities will be addressed according to severity level and impact.
 Normally, security issues are fixed in the next planned release.

 ## Disclosure Policy